 - Interest and penalties continue to accrue until your IRS account balance is $0.
 Waiting for the levy means your tax debt gets bigger.

-- Banks and credit unions often charge their customers substantial fees to process a levy.
+- Banks and credit unions often charge their customers substantial fees to process a tax levy or other legal claims.

 - You may have bills bounce or receive overdraft fees if the IRS levies your bank account at the wrong time.